 By now, I think most people have heard the term "macros," but many are still unsure about what they actually are.
-“Macros” is simply the abbreviated term for macronutrients.
+Macros is simply the abbreviated term for macronutrients.
 Macronutrients are found in the foods we eat and provide our bodies with energy.
-They are grouped into three categories: protein, carbohydrates, and fats.
+They are grouped into three categories: protein, carbohydrates and fats.

-Many fitness enthusiasts like myself calculate our macros to ensure we are hitting our target numbers.
+Many fitness enthusiasts — like myself — calculate our macros to ensure we are hitting our target numbers.
 It's fast and easy to do with your food prep and requires only a digital food scale.